Bottle couple dancing

 Bottle child hi five

-BIRC=blinded independent review committee; CI=confidence interval; HR=hazard ratio; PD-L1=programmed cell death ligand 1; R/M NPC=recurrent locally advanced/metastatic nasopharyngeal carcinoma.
+BIRC=blinded independent review committee; CI=confidence interval; HR=hazard ratio; NE=not estimable; NPC=nasopharyngeal carcinoma; PD-L1=programmed cell death ligand 1; RECIST=Response Evaluation Criteria in Solid Tumors; R/M NPC=recurrent locally advanced/metastatic nasopharyngeal carcinoma.

 Important Safety Information